Who's On Whose Side In 'Captain America: Civil War'? The Fight Involves Almost The Entire Marvel Universe

 In case you didn't know, the movie is going to feature a cast with more heroes than any Marvel movie up to this point, and they're all joining in on the fight.
 This is not some kind of mano a mano skirmish like Batman v Superman; and it's way more complicated than Tony Stark having a problem with Steve Rogers.
 These two guys are going to drag basically the entire Marvel Cinematic Universe into their fight, and everyone's going to get caught up in the brawl.
 Friendships will be shattered, alliances will be broken, and some characters will probably even die.
 For real, this is a big deal.
 But what will the sides of the battle look like?
 Here's the rundown of the two opposing teams' lineups for Captain America: Civil War.

 Obviously, Stark is leading his own team against Cap in a battle over superheroes registering with the government.
 Iron Man thinks heroes should be registered for accountability, while Captain America believes registration is a violation of superheroes' freedoms.
-Game on.
+This disagreement will eventually cause the heroes to come to blows, and thanks to Stark's high-tech suit of armor, he'll be pretty tough to beat.

-Probably the most surprising member of Stark's team, given how closely she's worked with Rogers in the past, Black Widow appears to have chosen to be more loyal to her employer (the government) than her friend.
+Probably the most surprising member of Stark's team, given how closely she's worked with Rogers in the past (see: Captain America: The Winter Soldier), Black Widow appears to have chosen to be more loyal to her employer (the government) than to her friend.
+Her skills as a spy may come in handy in the battle to come, and she's certainly no slouch when it comes to hand-to-hand combat, either.

+Another low-powered individual, Hawkeye doesn't have any superhuman attributes — he's just really good with a bow and arrow.
 One of the most interesting dynamics will be between him and Black Widow, as the two have long been partners and are also best friends, but now find themselves on opposing sides.
+As she also doesn't have any superpowers, the two should be pretty evenly matched should they go toe-to-toe.

 If you watched Captain America: Winter Soldier, then you know that Bucky was Cap's best friend from the '40s who became a brainwashed supervillain.
-He gets his memory back in Civil War, and his renewed friendship with Cap, combined with the registration act, is what sets Iron Man and Cap at odds.
+He gets his memory back in Civil War, and his renewed friendship with Cap is part of what sets Iron Man and Cap at odds.
+He brings enhanced physical attributes to the table, as well as a super strong metal arm and tons of experience in warfare.

-This former S.H.I.E.L.D. agent hasn't been seen in action much yet, but if she's anything like her great aunt Peggy, AKA Agent Carter, then Cap will be happy to have her on his side.
+This former S.H.I.E.L.D. agent hasn't been seen in action much yet in the MCU, but if she's anything like her great aunt Peggy, AKA Agent Carter, then Cap will be happy to have her on his side.
+She's highly-trained and has briefly shown herself to be a formidable fighter in The Winter Soldier, and frankly, Cap needs all the help he can get.

 So that's how the teams stack up, and while Cap has the numbers, Iron Man definitely has more firepower.
 Of course, there are still a few questions that haven't been answered yet.
 Like whether or not Spider-Man is joining the fight (he's in the movie) or if the Red Hulk will make an appearance (his alter ego, Thunderbolt Ross, is also in the film).
 But as it stands now, the way the teams have shaped up makes it look like Captain America: Civil War will definitely feature a battle for the ages.